Alex-Holzer/Code_Snippets/apply_mapping.md

     overwrite_schema: bool = False
 ) -> None:
     """
-    Write a DataFrame to a Delta table with specified options.
+    Write a DataFrame to a Delta table in Databricks with specified options.

     Args:
         df (DataFrame): The DataFrame to write.